cry-inc/microstl/README.md

 6. Check return value of the parser for `microstl::Result::Success` and handle any errors
 7. Access the trinagle data in the mesh handler at `meshHandler.mesh.facets`

-Check out the `examples` folder for complete code examples.
+Check out the `examples` folder for more code examples.
 The file `custom_handler.cpp` shows how to write your own handler.
 Such a custom handler can be used to fill your existing mesh data structues.

+The writer follows the same principle.
+You can use the included simple mesh data structures or you can implement a custom data provider to connect your own data structures.

 ## Limitations

 * Requires at least a C++ 17 compiler
-* Binary parser works only on little-endian systems
+* Binary reader and writer works only on little-endian systems
-* Only contains a parser, no writer